Department of Animal Science Internship Program

 Why Complete an Internship?

-In order to take full advantage of the professional internship program, a few requirements and guidelines need to be followed to ensure a successful and rewarding experience.
+To complete a professional internship, a few requirements need to be fulfilled to ensure a successful and rewarding experience.

 What Qualifies as an Internship?